American Society of Plastic Surgeons

 • Liposuction: Also called lipoplasty or suction lipectomy, this procedure vacuums out fat from beneath the skin's surface to reduce fullness.

-• Local anesthesia: A drug is injected directly to the site of an incision during an operation to relieve pain.
+• Local anesthesia: A drug is injected directly into the site of an incision during an operation to relieve pain.

 • Local flap: A surgical procedure used for skin cancer in which healthy, adjacent tissue is repositioned over the wound.